 TABLE OF CONTENTS

 staff

+5

+faculty

+9

 students

+12

 events

-faculty
+17

-esigned by Mack Ford '25, Emily Ruebelman, Sebasstian Adriano '25, nd Gilberto Castro-Bernal '23.
+Designed by Mack Ford '25, Emily Ruebelman, Sebasstian Adriano '25, Ind Gilberto Castro-Bernal '23.

 Cover photo courtesy of Mezcla Latin Dance Troupe, 2022.

 The Center for Latin American and Caribbean Studies (CLACS) at Brown University promotes knowledge, teaching, and research on all aspects of Latin America and the Caribbean.
-Read our Annual Report to learn more about CLACS's diverse program of undergraduate courses, academic lectures, and cultural events that connect the Brown and Providence communities with Latin America and the Caribbean. instagram.com/CLACSBrownU cebook.com/CLACSBrown itson.brown.edu/clacs And find us on YouTube by searching CLACS at Brown University!
+Read our Annual Report to learn more about CLACS's diverse program of undergraduate courses, academic lectures, and cultural events that connect the Brown and Providence communities with Latin America and the Caribbean. instagram.com/CLACSBrownU twitter.com/CLACSBrownU

+And find us on YouTube by searching CLACS at Brown University!